hth313/OS4/doc/secondary.rst

 always leave the first bank enabled when you are not in control.

-This can of course be solved by switching bank and then jumping to the error handler, but that is in reality somewhat tricky.
-To make it simple, OS4 provides a set of routines that display normal error messages and restores the bank of your module for you.
+This can of course be solved by switching bank and then jumping to the error handler, but it is somewhat tricky.
+To make it simple, OS4 provides a set of routines that display normal error messages and then switch to the primary bank.
 In your function you can do something like this:

 .. code-block:: ca65